 Growing Amaryllis Indoors

-The Amaryllis bulbs we sell are the largest available, and are similar in size to a very large onion.
-Our bulbs are likely larger than those you might find in a “big box” store.
-Our customers prefer the larger bulbs because they produce more stalks and bigger blooms.
+The Amaryllis bulbs we sell are top-size, the largest available, and similar in size to a very large onion.
+Our bulbs are likely larger than those you might find in a “big box” store, and are preferred because larger bulbs because they produce more stalks and bigger blooms.

 When planting your bulb, select a pot that allows about one inch all around, and at least two inches below the bulb.
 Don’t worry, they don’t mind crowding!
 You can use a good quality soil-less potting mix or a blend of one part peat moss and one part coarse sand for planting.
 Make sure to not plant too deep and leave the top of the bulb ("shoulder') just slightly above the soil.

 Water in your newly planted bulbs thoroughly, but don't water again until the new sprout is well out of the bulb.
 Once you have a sprout a few inches long, water regularly, and soon your amaryllis will produce its spectacular, huge flowers.
 Remember to turn the pot regularly to make sure the stalk grows straight, as these bulbs have a tendency to grow towards the light.